jsfreu/livewire-jetstream-team-filament-stack/README.md

-# livewire-jetstream-team-filament-stack
+# livewire-jetstream-team-stack
- Filament Admin Dashboard added to our laravel 11 jetstream boilerplate
+ Laravel 11 Starter Boilerplate with the jetstream livewire teams stack